Aquarius-blake/Aquarius-blake/README.md

 - 📫 How to reach me **blakeind72@gmail.com**

-- ⚡ Fun fact **Get to know me well enough and I might make your heart Flutter**
+- ⚡ Fun fact **Get to know me well enough and I might make your heart Flutter as well 😜**

 <h3 align="left">Connect with me:</h3>
 <p align="left">